 One type of tea making I always admire is hand-rolling.
-While some teas have leaves which are small and round, I loved the natural and oblong shape of the ones in this tea!
+While some teas are small and round, I loved the natural and oblong shape of this tea!

 Description: “This Malawi-grown white tea is loving hand-picked & rolled, for a bright yellow cup that is light, buttery, sweet & floral.”

 Instructions: 1-2 Perfect Spoonfuls of tea | 475 ml (16 oz) of 90℃/195℉ water for hot tea or 295 ml (10 oz) for iced | Steep for 3-5 minutes

 Review: What that drew me to this tea was really the long handmade shape of the pears.
 I had tried something like this before in the past from High Noon Tea Co., but it was a green tea compared to a white.

 I really liked how you can tell that they were all hand-rolled and each one was slightly different.
 They reminded me of little cocoons.
 The smell from the dry pearls was faint, but it was sweet and floral, with some underlying grassy notes.